FastConnect: With an Oracle Partner

 Repeat the following steps for each virtual circuit you want to create.

 - In the Console, confirm you're viewing the compartment that you want to work in.
-If you're not sure which one, use the compartment that contains the DRG that you'll connect to (for a private virtual circuit).
+If you're not sure which one, use the compartment that contains the DRG that you connect to (for a private virtual circuit).
 The choice of compartment, along with a corresponding IAM policy, controls who has access to the virtual circuit you're about to create.

 This FastConnect page lists existing connections and is where you create a new connection.
 You can also return to this page later to manage the connection.

-- Click Create FastConnect.
+- Select Create FastConnect.

 - Select either Single virtual circuit (the default) or Redundant virtual circuits to configure virtual circuits that use different physical devices in the same FastConnect location.
 See FastConnect Redundancy Best Practices for more about redundancy.
 If you select Single virtual circuit you can return later to add a redundant virtual circuit.

-- Click Next.
+- Select Next.

 -